Free-by-cyclic groups, automorphisms and actions on nearly canonical trees

 To show that the quotient at (4) is finitely generated, we will show that the centralisers (and therefore any quotient of their product) are finitely generated.
 The splittings we define for the polynomial case all have edge and vertex groups with finitely generated free part, so we will use the following lemma.

 \begin{lem} Suppose $H \leq G$ are (finitely generated free)-by-cyclic.
-Then $C_G(H)$ is finitely generated. \end{lem} \begin{proof} If $H\cap F_n$ is rank at least two, then $C_G(H)\cap F_n$ is trivial, and so $C_G(H)$ is either trivial or $\Z$.
+Then $C_G(H)$ is finitely generated. \end{lem} \begin{proof} Let $F_n$ be the ``free part'' of $G$, the kernel of the given map to $\Z$.
+If $H\cap F_n$ is rank at least two, then $C_G(H)\cap F_n$ is trivial, and so $C_G(H)$ is either trivial or $\Z$.
 If $H\cap F_n$ is $\Z$, then so is $C_G(H)\cap F_n$, and $C_G(H)$ may be $\Z$ or $\Z^2$.
 If $H\cap F_n$ is trivial, then $C_G(H)\cap F_n$ consists of those elements in $G\cap F_n$ which are fixed by conjugating by $H$.
 As the fixed subgroup of an automorphism of a free group, this is finitely generated (by Theorem~\ref{Bestvina-Handel}).
 The full centraliser has an additional generator which is a root of the generator of $H$. \end{proof}

 The centre of a free-by-cyclic group $G$ is isomorphic to $\Z^2$ if and only if $G$ is; $\Z$ if $G$ is virtually free-times-cyclic and not $\Z^2$, and trivial otherwise.
 So the group given at (5) is a finitely generated abelian group, as are all its quotients.